Tingling In The Foot

 - Inherited disorders.

 - Systemic Diseases.

 Treatment options for foot tingling vary based on your diagnosis.
-Currently there are no treatments available for progressive peripheral neuropathy (damaged nerves), diseases that are inherited or genetic.
-However, other peripheral neuropathy causing diseases can be improved through nerve regeneration if the nerve cells have not been completely killed, and only damaged.
+There are no treatments available for progressive peripheral neuropathy (damage of the nerves), diseases that are genetic.
+However, other peripheral neuropathy-causing diseases can be improved through nerve regeneration if the nerve cells have not been completely killed and only damaged.

 (Note that damaged nerves in the brain and spinal cord do not repair themselves like the rest of the body, which has the ability to “heal” or grow back damaged nerves.)

 Under certain circumstances, your health care practitioner may suggest medication to reduce symptoms.
-Certain medication that were originally developed for treating seizures have been shown to reduce “foot tingling” and similar symptoms.
+Certain medications originally developed for treating seizures have been shown to reduce “foot tingling” and similar symptoms.
 Other, more common types of “foot tingling” causes can usually be improved through simple measures such as regulating blood sugar levels, exercising, eating a balanced diet, and/or vitamin supplementation.
 In general, a healthy lifestyle has been shown to help reduce symptoms.
-If the foot tingling has caused impaired mobility, is sensitive, painful, and/or non-weightbearing, physical or occupational therapy may be recommended.
+If the foot tingling has caused impaired mobility, is sensitive, painful, and/or non-weight-bearing, physical or occupational therapy may be recommended.